 Selected topics approach German conversation and composition from various perspectives.
 For the student who wants to acquire skill in practical conversation and writing.
 Strongly recommended for those who wish to travel abroad or take upper-level German literature courses.
 May be repeated for credit as topic varies.
-Prerequisite: GER 213 or equivalent.
+Prerequisites: ENG 105 with a grade of C or higher and GER 213 or equivalent.

-317 Great German Thinkers (4) н
+317 Great German Thinkers (4) H